Position

 How to become a Customer Engagement Manager?

-1. Gain relevant education: Start with a bachelor’s degree in marketing, business, or a related field.
-This provides a foundation in customer engagement and business strategies.
+1. Gain Relevant Education: Start with a bachelor’s degree in business, marketing, or a related field.
+This education provides a solid foundation in customer service principles.

 How long does it take to become a Customer Engagement Manager?